mozilla/glean/docs/user/metrics/event.md

 # Events

 Events allow recording of e.g. individual occurrences of user actions, say every time a view was open and from where.

-Each time you record an event, it records a timestamp, the event's name and a set of custom values.
+Each event contains the following data:

+- A timestamp, in milliseconds.
+The first event in any ping always has a value of `0`, and subsequent event timestamps are relative to it.
+- The name of the event.
+- A set of key-value pairs, where the keys are predefined in the `extra_keys` metric parameter, and the values are strings.

 ## Configuration